tonamatos/wiederhold-notes/content/MAT246/5/Metric spaces.md

 >
 >Prove that $\overline{\overline A}=\overline A$ (_Idempotency_).
 In particular, closures are always closed.
 Put in different words, a set is closed if and only if it is equal to some closure.

->[!info] Note:
->
->Sadly, I will not have time to talk about general topology, but many examples I will cover can be extended to much more general structures.
-In fact, a good portion of the results I will show you hold in these spaces.
-Given the scope of this course, I will only deal with very select metric spaces as examples, however.

 The following theorem is the actual definition of an abstract _topology_, which I will not cover in this course.

 >[!thm] Theorem ("Metric spaces are _topological spaces_").